MinhChauNGUYEN/praatfig/README.md

 ## Requiments
 - Obviously, **Praat** software is required.
 Find the latest version at http://www.praat.org.

-**praatfig** assumes that the user already has some basic knowledge of **Praat** such as: open and save objects, view and edit audio file, creat `TextGrid` file and make annotation, etc.
+**praatfig** assumes that the user already has some basic knowledge of **Praat**.
+For example: open and save objects, view and edit audio file, creat `TextGrid` file and make annotation, etc.

-- `.eps` is default format for output files here (it is set inside the scripts #1 and #2).
+- Save as `.eps` is highly recommended although there are also other options such as:  `.png`, `.pdf`, or `.prapic` (praat picture).
 This format allow editing text of image (replace the current text with your desired text or delete them).
 It helps to clean up some details of the figure which are much more complicated to deal with by script.
 In order to carry on this stuff, we need 2 supporting softwares:

   - A plain text editor such as **Notepad++** for openning and manual editing the output figure.
   - A tool for viewing the `.eps` figure.
 Free software includes [**Eps viewer**](https://epsviewer.org/).
 (Note that EPS files cannot be displayed in this interface (GitHub), hence the use of `.png` or `.jpg` files for screen display.)